bbc/newslabs-newsQuery/README.md

     });
 });
 ```
-The article ID value usuallly the property labeled `id` or `cps_id` and is usually a string (although it can just be a series of digits, it should be treated as string).
+The article ID value usually the property labeled `id` or `cps_id` and is usually a string (although it can just be a series of digits, it should be treated as string).

 ### searchArticles()

-You can also retreive articles using a keyword search.
+You can also retrieve articles using a keyword search.

-This will return matching articles, with titles, descriptions, which organisation published it, the URL for the article and a list of concepts the article was tagged with (including the URI's for each concept, what type of object the concept is and the "confidence scoure" for each conept that the article has been tagged with).
+This will return matching articles, with titles, descriptions, which organisation published it, the URL for the article and a list of concepts the article was tagged with (including the URI's for each concept, what type of object the concept is and the "confidence score" for each concept that the article has been tagged with).

 ``` javascript
 var apiKey = '1234567890ABCDEF';